d6t/d6tpipe/docs/source/push.rst

-Add and Push Files
+Push Files from Local to Remote
 ==============================================

-Adding Data to a Pipe
+Adding Local Files
 ---------------------------------------------

 To add data to a pipe, you need to add files to the central pipe directory at ``pipe.dir``. d6tpipe makes it easy to add new data with a set of convenience functions.